Well, the true fact is – depending upon the best user experience, a person certifies one as the best caulk gun.

 If you are looking for one that would be less expensive and can serve your needs properly, then you might pick this Ergo Composite Caulk gun.
 The fact that it is cheaper does not make it less effective.

 In fact, it outperforms some of the expensive models.
 You will be able to benefit from the numerous features that this model carries.
 One of them, it is quite impressive that the revolving frame will allow the users to apply a consistent bead, even around corners.

-This is an industrial grade caulk gun and has an advantage of being lightweight.
+This is an industrial grade caulk gun and has the advantage of being lightweight.
 The composite revolving frame is and another great feature as it allows it to hold 10 oz. cartridges.
 This caulk gun works with acrylic, latex and silicone caulk and has an average thrust ratio of 12:1.
 The fact that the frame rotates will give you a consistent bead, even when you have to caulk around edges and corners.

 One does not need to struggle to open the caulk tube as this gun has a sprout cutter inside.
 There is a hook at the back of the gun, which you can use to hang it on a ladder when you need to pause.
-For those who are looking for a caulk gun that is designed for heavy-duty use and has a solid construction, the Ergo Composite will not disappoint.
+For those who are looking for a caulk gun that is designed for heavy-duty use and has solid construction, the Ergo Composite will not disappoint.

 - Ergonomic grip

 - Has average thrust ratio of 12:1

 - Holds up to 10 ounces at a go

 - Spout cutter to open the caulk cartridge

 - Hook at the back for hanging on your ladder